Pageloop helps create new knowledge base articles by generating complete drafts from the context you provide.

 Creating manually means you provide written product notes and optionally upload images.
 Recording a flow means you use the Pageloop Chrome Extension to walk through the feature, and Pageloop automatically captures your clicks and screenshots.
 The flow-based approach is best for step-by-step UI documentation because Pageloop generates instructions with embedded screenshots from your recording.

-Can I create an article without uploading any images?
+Can I create an article without uploading any media?

 Yes.
-Images are optional.
+Media is optional.
 You can create a complete article using only product notes.
-If you want to add images later, you can upload them directly in the editor after the article is generated.
+If needed, you can also upload images or video to provide extra context during article creation.

 Do I need the Chrome Extension to create an article?